rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

 Reporting an Incident of Harrassment or Discrimination
 ------------------------------------------------------
-The SSE encourages prompt reporting of all percieved incidents of discrimination, harassment, or retaliation, regardless of the offfender's identity or position.
+The SSE encourages prompt reporting of all percieved incidents of discrimination, harassment, or retaliation, regardless of the offender's identity or position.
 It is the duty of all SSE Officers to report any incidents immediately via the preferred mechanism of the university or the SE department.